-For a Summer Award period, each Graduate Fellow will be awarded up to \$5,000 in Tuition, \$3,500 stipend and up to \$1,000 for Travel expenses.
-The Summer award can be used for study abroad programs if the language and level you want to study is not offered within the United States.
+For a Summer Award period, each Graduate Fellow will be awarded up to \$5,000 in Tuition, \$3,500 stipend and up to \$1,000 for Travel expenses, dependent on availability.
+The Summer award can be used for study abroad programs if the language variant and level you want to study is not offered within the United States.
 All study abroad programs funded with FLAS award funds must be approved prior to award by the FLAS coordinator and the Department of Education.

-Please see https://asia-center.utah.edu/language/flas/index.php and/or discuss any questions with the FLAS Coordinator, Roxanna Lee, at roxanna.lee@utah.edu.
+Please see https://asia-center.utah.edu/language/flas/index.php and/or discuss any questions with the FLAS Coordinator at flas@utah.edu.